brian-rose/brian-rose.github.io/e_publications.md

 ## Under review / in prep

-- Rencurrel, M.C.* and B.E.J.
-Rose (2018), Exploring the climatic response to wide variations in ocean heat transport on an aquaplanet (in revision for J. Clim.)
 - Dai, A, D. Huang, B.E.J.
 Rose, J. Zhu and X. Tian (2018), New Estimates of the Equilibrium Climate Sensitivity in Coupled Climate Models (submitted to Climate Dynamics)
 - Rose, B.E.J., Climate in the absence of ocean heat transport. (to be submitted to J. Adv.
 Model.
 Earth Syst.)